edeprince3/mcpdft/README.md

 * can generate a .wfn file for further analysis of the wavefunction based on the quantum theory of atoms in molecules (QTAIMs)
 * uses the reference total density and on-top pair-density (OTPD) functions as the input to build the so-called OTPD exchange-correlation (XC) functionals [1]
 * features a double-hybrid MCPDFT method that is based on the linearly-scaled one-parameter double-hybrid (LS1DH) of Toulouse et al. described in Ref [3]
-* will include E. Valeev's universal perturbative explicitly correlated basis-set incompleteness correction [4]
 * will provide and support both scaled and unscaled densities in MCPDFT
+*
+-->

 ## INSTALLATION

-To run the Psi4 plugin MCPDFT:
+To run the Psi4 plugin mcpdft:

 * Download Psi4 (1.2rc2 or later) from github.com: https://github.com/psi4/psi4, and follow the installation instructions given here: http://psicode.org/psi4manual/master/build_planning.html .
 Make sure to keep the name of the plugin directory mcpdft .